Kemyikpe/LOH-ecommerce-app/README.md

 ### Project Objective
 The primary purpose is to create a user-friendly e-commerce product listing page.
 It is intended to allow users browse through products and sort products based on different criteria.
-It is intended for both patients seeking treatment and healthcare facilities aiming to reach a worldwide audience.

 ## PREREQUISITES
 To set up the project, ensure that you have the following installed: